- What is it?

 - Why is this important?

-Tracking of environmental liabilities is a vital and necessary requisite for producing a complete and auditable financial statement.
+Tracking of environmental and disposal liabilities is a vital and necessary requisite for producing a complete and auditable financial statement.
 To appropriately budget and look for efficiencies in addressing environmental cleanup and compliance handling, the Army must know the cost of these actions both now and into the future.